8. The Legend of Zelda: Breath of the Wild (Nintendo, Wii U/Switch)

-4. Horizon: Zero Dawn (Guerrilla Games, Playstation 4)

-This one drew me in based the concept alone: a tribe of people battling gigantic robot animals with bows, arrows and crude traps.
-That's a concept that should provide for some campy fun, right?
-Then you play the game... and find that they choose to play it completely straight?
-Weird choice, but surely the gameplay can lend itself to some interesting moments, right?
-Sadly, not really.
-It quickly devolves into dull, tedious stealth missions in the vein of Assassin's Creed, and all the dialog is handled through a lazy Mass Effect styled dialog wheel, complete with all the non-consequential choices, drab characters and flat acting that concept invokes memories of.
-Outwitting robot creatures is fun for a bit, but the overall slow, repetitive nature of the game, thoroughly uninteresting/unlikable cast of characters and the waste of a clever premise quickly took me out of the experience.

 2. Gravity Rush 2 (SIE Japan Studio/Project Siren, Playstation 4)

-# Final draft

-## 8. The Legend of Zelda: Breath of the Wild (Nintendo, Wii U/Switch)